 Calne branch of the Royal British Legion has been working in partnership with Calne Town Council, Salisbury Diocese, Slade Smith and Winrow Architects, and the War Memorial Restoration Company.
-The work on the restoration has been funded by donations and grants.
+The work on the restoration has been funded by generous donations by local people and grants.

 Calne should be proud that this memorial to the Fallen of both wars will continue to stand in St Mary’s Churchyard for generations to come to visit to pay their respect.

-The re-dedication service will take place on Saturday, May 26 at St Mary’s Church, Calne at 10am.
+The re-dedication service will take place on Saturday, May 26 at St Mary’s Church, Calne at 11 am and the Marquess of Lansdowne will unveil the memorial.
 All are welcome to attend.

 Calne War Memorial